rs-saunders/adthena-test/test-api/README.md

     java -jar target/test-api-1.0.0-SNAPSHOT.jar server configuration.yml
     ```
 4. Your API will be available on port 8080.
 Go to **http://localhost:8080/status** to test it.
+5. You can stop the API using `Ctrl + C`.
+If you need to use the console for something else, you should open a new terminal tab or window.

 #### Running from an IDE